WordPress v Textpattern

 Ideally, picking a CMS is a decision that is governed by the user’s specific needs (and perhaps their bias towards a personal favourite).
-Still, if you need a CMS just to power a blog or a small website, WordPress should do the trick for you.
-If, however, you have plans to do something beyond the ordinary, such as having multiple blogs or tweaking your articles before posting them and not have to rely upon endless third-party plugins (or you simply like to get to the bottom of things), Textpattern might serve your purpose.
+Still, if you need a CMS just to power a blog or a small website and are happy to use an off the shelf template, WordPress should do the trick for you.
+However, if you have plans to do something beyond the ordinary, such as having multiple blogs, creating a bespoke website with the ability to tweak your articles before posting them and not have to rely upon endless third-party plugins (or you simply like to get to the bottom of things), Textpattern might serve your purpose.

 Have you used either WP or TXP (or both)?
 Got some opinions to share on either of these two platforms?
 Let me know – share this article!